Vaishnavi6825/mux4to2encoder/README.md

 ## Acknowledgments

-I would like to express my sincere gratitude to:
+I would like to express my sincere gratitude to: <br>
+-  **VSD NIT, Jamshedpur**, for organizing this unique circuit hackathon challenge. <br>
 - **Saveetha Engineering College**, Chennai, for providing the resources and support needed to carry out this project.
 - **Prof.Dr.Navaneethan** for his guidance and mentorship throughout the design and research process.
 - **Sumantao Kar** sir for his dedicated guidance.